Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Generalized Hodge theory: Overview

-The essential components of classical Hodge theory for the \emph{de Rham complex} were recognized long ago \cite{AB67,AS68}, later generalized to compact manifolds with boundary, and unified within the framework of \emph{elliptic complexes}.
-There are several expositions of elliptic complexes in the literature.
-We follow the one in \cite[Ch.~12.A]{Tay11b}, with some elements adapted from \cite{Sch95b,KL23}, which we find more suitable for our purposes (see also the discussion later in \secref{sec:comparison_theory} for a comparison with other formulations).
+As introduced in \secref{sec:main_results_examples_1}, the key idea behind this work's machinery is to weaken the classical notion of an {elliptic complex} \cite{AS68,Tay11b} so that it applies more broadly, leading to the notion of an {elliptic pre-complex}.
+For the introduction of our generalization, we first recall the notion of an elliptic complex, which unifies and abstracts the essential components of the classical Hodge theory for the de Rham complex.
+These components were recognized long ago \cite{AB67,AS68} and were later generalized to compact manifolds with boundary.
+Several expositions of elliptic complexes appear in the literature.
+We follow the exposition in \cite[Ch.~12.A]{Tay11b}, with certain elements adapted from \cite{Sch95b,KL23}, as this formulation is more suitable for our purposes; see also the discussion in \secref{sec:comparison_theory} for a comparison with other formulations.

 The components can be summarized in the following diagram:

 \beq

 \eeq where $\E_\alpha \to M$ and $\bbJ_\alpha \to \dM$ are sequences of vector bundles over the interior and the boundary, respectively, and $\Gamma$ here denotes the global smooth sections functor.